vidyadharijami/azure-powershell/src/RecoveryServices/RecoveryServices.SiteRecovery.Autorest/docs/New-AzRecoveryServicesReplicationFabric.md

 ## EXAMPLES

-### Example 1: Create a new replication fabric in a specific recovery services vault
+### Example 1: Create a new Azure to Azure replication fabric in a specific recovery services vault
 ```powershell
 $fabric = [Microsoft.Azure.PowerShell.Cmdlets.RecoveryServices.Models.Api20230201.AzureFabricCreationInput]::new()
 $fabric.ReplicationScenario="ReplicateAzureToAzure"